-Children and adults with SBH need different specialists who can address their multiple medical and cognitive issues and promote a healthier lifestyle.
+Children and adults with Spina Bifida and Hydrocephalus (SBH) need different specialists who can address their multiple medical and cognitive issues and promote a healthier lifestyle.
 This can include urologists, neurologists, orthopaedists, psychologists and others.
 Simply put, individuals with SBH need an integrated system to deliver this complex multidisciplinary care.
 Services need to be age-appropriate and should ensure an effective transition from paediatric to adult care.

 Multidisciplinary care is ideally delivered through a one stop clinic where the patient sees all the specialists he/she has to see without the need to get various appointments for different specialists at different locations.
 The multidisciplinary approach also relies on good communication within the team of specialists about the patient’s condition.
 IF sees multidisciplinary care as the right care for persons with SBH.

 Lack of understanding of mental health needs of persons living with complex physical disabilities, and lack of accessible mental health services, have led to an ever increasing stigmatisation of the mental health issue, making it difficult to reach out for help when it is needed.
 We need to break this cycle.

 For persons living with SBH, the access to affordable multidisciplinary healthcare is very needed. some of the reasons IF advocates for Multidisciplinary care are based on the feedback we have received from our members:

 - Lack of medical knowledge about SBH treatments

 - Uncoordinated nature of care and lack of availability of specialist medical devices.

 The almost universal failure to provide persons with SBH with tailored multidisciplinary care of both their physical and mental health needs, leads to declining overall health, including anxiety and depression